pyth-network/pyth-gitbook/how-pyth-works/account-structure.md

 # Solana Account Structure

-The Pyth price oracle manages a number of on-chain accounts.
+The Pyth oracle program manages a number of on-chain accounts.
 There are three different types of accounts:

 1. _Product accounts_ store metadata about a product, such as its symbol (e.g., "BTC/USD") and asset type.
 2. _Price accounts_ store the current price information for a particular product.
 This account has fields such as the current price, a confidence interval, an exponential moving average price, an exponential moving average confidence interval and whether or not a price is currently available.